-The current global economic downturn means that there has been a slowdown in employment floorspace delivered during 2008/2009.
-It is expected that this trend will continue into 2009/10
+The current economic downturn means that there was a slowdown in employment floorspace delivered during 2009/2010.
+It is expected that this trend will continue into 2010/11.

 Core Indicator 9 Employment Land Available by Type

 To achieve more sustainable levels of prosperity and economic growth and to deliver more sustainable patterns of development